Accio/MCBDD/index.md

 techniques of mathematical and computational biology as well as their applications in drug discovery.

-Find administrative details about the lecture [in the course directory of University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/course-directory?id=298446) (course ID to be updated).
+Find administrative details about the lecture [in the course directory of University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/course-directory?id=298446).

 ## Table of content